Aftercraft/prealpha/readme.md

 ## About The Project

 Aftercraft is a Minecraft modset in a post-apocalyptic scenario.
-This is the Core mod, the basis for all other mods in the set.

-Aftercraft Core includes:
-* A research system
-* Tool and armor forging

 ## Built With